Stunner/STAControls/README.md

-# STATextField #
+# STAControls #

-STATextField is a collection of classes that aim to make dealing with Cocoa's UITextField more convenient, and to reduce the complexity of your view controllers when getting these text fields to do seemingly no-brainer things such as:
+STAControls is a collection of classes that aim to make dealing with Cocoa's UIControl subclasses more convenient, and to reduce the complexity of the code you write when getting these controls to do seemingly no-brainer things such as:

 * dismissing the keyboard when the *return* key is pressed
 * switching to another text field when the *return* key is pressed